jidicula/dotfiles/README.md

 # dotfiles

-A collection of dotfiles I use for config.
+A collection of config dotfiles.

 # Steps